urarthur/AoE2_Attack_Analyzer/README.md

 python app.py
 ```

-This repo uses the full.json extracted HSZemi.
+This repo uses the full.json extracted by HSZemi.
 Place the full.json from the link below in the devops/data folder
  https://github.com/HSZemi/aoe2dat/tree/master/data

 ## Usage